Trusted by NASA, NIH, DHCS, Fiserv, Uber. US-based UX research agency built for healthcare, government, and regulated-industry products.

 Field studies and contextual inquiry

 Field studies move research outside the lab and into the environment where users actually work.
 Observing how someone uses a product at their desk, under interruption, with three other tools open alongside it reveals constraints that controlled testing cannot simulate.
-For the DHCS project, watching caseworkers navigate eligibility systems in their actual offices showed workflow friction that lab-based usability testing had missed entirely.
+The DHCS engagement showed caseworker workflow friction that lab-based testing missed, and the NIH project applied the same approach across clinical tablet and patient mobile contexts.

 Prototype testing